PHILIPPINES COUNTRY GUIDE

 Business-friendly policies, alongside the country’s perpetual sunshine and low cost of living, have already begun attracting global investors, wealthy retirees, and other foreign expats to its shores.

-With that said, a clear majority of expats and foreign investors focus on the larger cities of Manila, Cebu, and Davao.
+With that said, a clear majority of expats and foreign investors prefer to focus on the larger cities of Manila, Cebu, and Davao.

 Manila